 The European Union (EU) is a political partnership between 27 democratic European countries.
 With a population of about 450 million, it has become a major player in global politics.
 In this course, the European Union is the main object of study.
 You will be introduced to the Union's history, institutional structures, current aims and future challenges.
 Lecturers will elaborate on the historical background and the various stages of integration.

 This course offers an introduction to the political landscape of Europe.
 Central to the course is the European Union (EU), a political partnership which has become a major player in global politics.
 First of all the historical background of the European Union will be discussed.
-It originated from a long process of political and economic integration that started after the Second World War and culminated in the formation of the EU by the Treaty of Maastricht in 1992.
+It originated from a long process of political and economic integration that started after the Second World War and culminated in the formation of the EU with the Treaty of Maastricht in 1992.
 Several lectures will give insight into the various stages of integration, the role of European leaders and the present Euroscepticism and resistance to the European project.
-An example of which is the UK's decision to step out of the EU.
+An example of which is the decision of the United Kingdom to step out of the EU.
 Other issues include the future political expansion of the EU, transatlantic relations, and the development of a shared foreign policy and development aid.

 The programme is especially designed for students coming from countries outside Europe.
 It is open to all students with a keen interest in the functioning of the European Union and (European) politics and economy in general.
 The course has a focus on political sciences, and in offering this as a broad framework it is an excellent preparation for other summer courses in the field of culture and European studies.